Sri Lanka Country Commercial Guide

 Last published date:

-All labeling of packages should be in large bold lettering in indelible ink or paint.
-For container cargo, the weight, center of gravity, and sling or grab points, may be marked to encourage careful handling.
+All packages must be labeled in large, bold lettering using indelible ink or paint.
+For container cargo, weight, center of gravity, and sling or grab points should be marked to ensure careful handling.
 Goods shipped to Sri Lanka should be well-packed to withstand heat, humidity, rough handling, and pilferage.
-Shipping marks should show consignee order number and port of entry.
+Shipping marks should include the consignee’s order number and the port of entry.

-Food labeling: Government food-labeling regulations require that food products cannot be sold, offered for sale, transported, or advertised unless labeled in accordance with these regulations.
-Detailed instructions of these regulations can be found in the government Gazette No. 2337/ 19 of June 23, 2023, No. 1323/2 of January 12, 2004, Food labelling and Advertising Regulations of 2005 Gazette No. 1376/9 and Food Color Coding for Sugar, Salt and Fat Regulations of 2019 Gazette No 26/1980.
+Food labeling: Regulations require that food products cannot be sold, offered for sale, transported, or advertised unless labeled in compliance with government standards.
+Relevant regulations include Gazette No. 2337/19 of June 23, 2023; Gazette No. 1323/2 of January 12, 2004; the Food Labeling and Advertising Regulations of 2005 (Gazette No. 1376/9); and the Food Color Coding for Sugar, Salt, and Fat Regulations of 2019 (Gazette No. 26/1980).

-Genetically Modified Food (GMO) labeling: In January 2007, the Ministry of Health implemented a regulation for mandatory labeling of genetically modified food.
-Regulations can be found in Gazette No. 1456/22, August 3, 2006.
+Genetically Modified Food (GMO) labeling: In January 2007, the Ministry of Health implemented mandatory labeling for genetically modified food.
+Regulations are found in Gazette No. 1456/22 of August 3, 2006.

-Soft drinks: The government published regulations cited as the Food (Color Coding for Sugar levels) Regulations 2016, which required labeling of carbonated beverages, ready to serve drinks other than milk-based products and fruit juices.
-The labels need to display a numerical description of the sugar content, a description of the relative sugar level and a color code.
+Soft drinks: The Food (Color Coding for Sugar Levels) Regulations of 2016 require labeling of carbonated beverages, ready-to-serve drinks (excluding milk-based products), and fruit juices.
+Labels must display a numerical sugar content, a description of the sugar level, and a color code.

-Medicines: In 2019 the National Medicines Regulatory Authority introduced labeling requirements for medicines imported, manufactured, processed, or packed locally.
-Details can be found at https://nmra.gov.lk/images/PDF/guideline/Guideline_by_Praba/Labeling-guidelines-1.pdf.
+Medicines: In 2019, the National Medicines Regulatory Authority (NMRA) introduced labeling requirements for medicines imported, manufactured, processed, or packed locally.

 ×